balderdashy/sails-docs/reference/waterline/models/native.md

 For full documentation and usage examples, check out the [native Node Mongo driver](https://github.com/mongodb/node-mongodb-native#introduction).

-Note that `sails-mongo` maintains a single Mongo connection for each of your configured connections/datastores.
+Note that `sails-mongo` maintains a single Mongo connection for each of your configured datastores.
 Consequently, when using `.native()`, you don't need to close or open `db` manually.
 For lower-level usage, you can `require('mongodb')` directly.

 ### Example